Trey Adams overcomes major injuries with his last UW hurrah in mind

 “At times you’re like, ‘I don’t know I can do this,’ but in the back of your mind, you’re like, ‘I’m going to be fine,’ ” he said.
 “I’m sure there was a point where I was like really not feeling good, but we have a great strength staff and recovery team.
 I always kept faith, and I’m back and ready to have some fun.”

 Fun for Adams means mauling opposing defensive linemen like he did three years ago when Washington set UW offensive records following a 12-2 season.
-Record-setters Jake Browning and Myles Gaskin are gone, but Adams believes new quarterback Jacob Eason and running back Savon Ahmed are ready to step into starring roles.
+Record-setters Jake Browning and Myles Gaskin are gone, but Adams believes new quarterback Jacob Eason and running back Salvon Ahmed are ready to step into starring roles.

 “When Eason is rolling and the O-line is rolling and we’re all on the same page, we can do a lot of things,” Adams said.
 “With a big guy like that back there, he can toss it anywhere.
-And then a guy like Savon and Chico (McClatcher) and those dudes who are speedy dudes, it feels like we can do a lot of stuff.
+And then a guy like Salvon and Chico (McClatcher) and those dudes who are speedy dudes, it feels like we can do a lot of stuff.

 “I’m seeing little flashes of that.
 It’s hard to simulate in practice because it’s not full speed all the time, but there are times when we do go live and it’s like, all right, we can do some stuff.
 That’s been the most fun for me is seeing all of these guys blossom.”